Partnering to Change Lives

 How to Talk about MHS

 Making the choice to enroll a student at MHS is hard.
 Some families tell us they don’t know what to say to the important people in their lives.
 We can help you help them.
-Download our “How to Talk about MHS” flyer for professionals, or contact our admissions counselors for additional resources.
+Download our “How to Talk about MHS” flyer for professionals, or contact our regional admissions recruiters for additional resources.
 You can also share select videos or our full video library.

 How to Talk to Loved Ones about MHS